Nobita Nobi: Appearances

+The central premise of the Doraemon media franchise is grounded on the relationship between its protagonists, Doraemon and Nobita.
+Nobita was doomed to suffer from a life of misery, marrying Gian's sister and squandering the family's finances due to poor personal and business choices.
+After his death, his descendants in the 22nd century, including his great-great-grandson Sewashi Nobi, live in poverty.
+Sewashi was able to acquire Doraemon due to Doraemon being deemed substandard by his manufacturer.
+He sends Doraemon back to Nobita's time, after which he is able to live a substantially improved life.
+There is otherwise little to no continuity in the manga and anime's plots, allowing for Nobita's character development, if any, to be essentially negated.

 In other media

 Japanese actor Satoshi Tsumabuki appeared as Nobita in several live-action television commercials throughout 2011 and 2016.
 The advertisement's were created by Toyota and depict the series' characters two decades after they "grow up."

 Nobita has appeared in various educational manga along with other Doraemon characters.
 The character has been used in a public service campaign organized by the West Japan Railway Company (JR West), where posters of Doraemon, Nobita and several supporting characters from the series were distributed to promote appropriate etiquette for train travel during the ongoing COVID-19 pandemic.

 Cultural impact

 Due to the success of the Doraemon franchise, Nobita is an internationally recognized character that has attained considerable notoriety.
 The character's likeness has been recreated as figurines sold during festive celebrations in parts of India.
 Nobita's family residence, a typical Japanese suburban house, is a recognizable element of the series to international audiences.

 Nobita's relationship with Shizuka has been referenced by an Indian television personality from the Bigg Boss reality television series in a public discussion about the rivalry between his cast mates Sidharth Shukla and Rashami Desai, whereas his relationship dynamic with Doraemon had been co-opted as a satirical form of criticism against a Malaysian politician.

 A footprint fossil of a dinosaur species discovered in China in 2020 is named Eubrontes nobitai after Nobita.